As a behavioural scientist, Renee understands the factors that shape decision making, and designs effective strategies for change

 Some of the key projects she has completed since joining MartinJenkins in 2018 include:

 Co-developing a future-focused strategy for New Zealand Food Safety.
-This included defining the organisation’s vision, key outcomes, guiding principles, and functions; carrying out a comprehensive environmental scan to identify the challenges and opportunities on the horizon; and working alongside Directors and Managers to articulate strategic priorities.
+In this wide-ranging project, Renee worked with a small team from MartinJenkins to define New Zealand Food Safety’s vision, key outcomes, guiding principles, and functions.
+She carried out a comprehensive environmental scan to identify the challenges and opportunities on the horizon, and then worked alongside Directors and Managers to articulate strategic priorities, in light of the changing context.

 Before joining our team, Renee served as Business Director of Ogilvy Change NZ, establishing the New Zealand branch of this international behaviour-change consultancy.
 Highlights from this role include:

-Researching and designing a series of successful cost-effective interventions to improve discharge processes in public hospitals, in order to drive better patient safety outcomes.
-The mixed methods research included observations, interviews, focus groups, and quantitative and qualitative analysis of national data.
+Researching and designing a series of successful, cost-effective interventions to improve discharge processes in public hospitals, in order to drive better patient safety outcomes.
+(See ‘Raising the Bar’ report for the Health Quality and Safety Commission).

 Working with a civil defence agency to develop a communication tool to encourage people to prepare for an earthquake.
 The final product received an award for Excellence in Emergency Communication, from Emergency Media and Public Affairs.